PushpakBhoge512/Assignment/README.md

 4. Put which of the method you have used ( bbox detection or instance segmentation or Semantic segmentation and why ) in markdown cell

 ### Instructions related to how to submit code
-1. You have to use a notebook colab or kaggle any one is fine  you can either share the link directly or share it in github repo.
+1. create a repository on your github account you can create new one or fork this one both is fine
+2. add your code in the format and structure you would like
+3. You have to do task1 mandatory and you can choose any one from task 2.1 and 2.2
+4. For Task1 it should return all the info as per discription How you want to return is upto you to decide.
+You can return a dictionary having all info  (you can decide the structure) or a list of strings like ["found x dents, y scratch on part xyz with percentage xx.xx", “found x dents, y scratch on part xyz with percentage xx.xx”]
+5. Do note that all the main code that you are writing should be *.py files
+6. You can colab or kaggle for task 2, but you will have to commit that notebook into the forked repo, also you will have yo track all the training data and different expeiment that you have done
+7. a requirements.txt should be present in repo root directory
-2. The notebook should contain all the things asked in task discription
+8. lastly there should be a notebook in root (home) directory of repo named "demo.ipynb" it should contain all the report, summary of task 1 and 2
-3. You also need to put the experiment you have done and how you improved the model
-4. You are not expected to have 80-100% accuracy but good enough which can do good enough on val sets in the datasets
+9. for example for task 1 importing functions from *.py files and print out the results with any visulization and for example 2 it should have all the information you can add realted to task2 like code for running model on test set and report on different experiments their logs and why you chose the model
+10. remember 'demo.ipynb' is only for demo all the major logic should be in *.py files and all the outputs should be cached in notebook they should not be cleared
+11. share the public github url of your repository

-### Criteria
+### Criteria of evaluation
-1. Structure and readbility of code
+1. Structure, redability of the project and code
-2. What methods are used (using high level function will not be prefered)
+2. does the code run out of the box (like just by doing `pip install -r requirements.txt`)
+3. how the dependencies are handled
+4. choice of model, usage of different training stratagies and understanding of concept
+4. How well the core python code is written
-3. How well the code does on test cases
+5. How well the code does on test cases